 Longitudinal cracking is probably the most significant problem associated with the use of PCP's because it can result in a reduction in deck stiffness over the girders that could compromise the deck's load-transfer mechanism.
 In many cases, early users of the system experienced significant longitudinal cracking along the panel edges over the girders.
-In most cases, these cracks can be attributed to insufficient bearing under the panels for live load.
+These cracks can usually be attributed to insufficient bearing under the panels for live load.
 In the middle 1970's, design and construction engineers from another state visited Texas to determine why their decks were exhibiting significant longitudinal cracking when panels were used.
-It was their practice to place the bedding strips at the panel edge.
-No mortar could flow beneath the panel to provide a firm bearing for live load.
+It was their practice to specify the bedding strips at the panel edge.
+This prevented mortar from flowing beneath the panel to provide a firm bearing for live load.

-Texas has not been without similar problems.
-It has been common for many contractors to place the fiberboard bedding strip away from the edge of the flange approximately 1 inch, knowing that the panels had sufficient length to provide the 1.5-inch overhang distance.
-They did this because the fiberboard could not easily be glued to the girders to stay in place.
+A similar situation arose in Texas but for a different reason.
+Contractors found that it was difficult to glue the fiberboard bedding strips to the girders to keep them from dislodging.
+To alleviate this, contractors began to place the fiberboard bedding strip away from the edge of the flange approximately 1 inch, knowing that the panels had sufficient length to provide the 1.5-inch overhang distance.
 The extra room kept the bedding strips from falling off as the workers walked the tops of the girders.
-They fail to account for the fact that prestressed girders are not always perfectly straight, nor are they always placed with the exact spacing shown on the plans.
-This results in insufficient bearing for the panels, just as if the bedding strips had been placed at the panel edge (see Fig's.
-8, 9 and 10)
+Unfortunately, this method failed to account for the fact that prestressed girders are not always perfectly straight, nor are they always placed with the exact spacing shown on the plans.
+This results in insufficient bearing for the panels, just as if the bedding strips had been intentionally placed at the panel edge (see Fig's.
+9, 10 and 11)

-Fig. 8 Large Longitudinal Crack at Panel Edge
+Fig. 9 Large Longitudinal Crack at Panel Edge

-Fig. 9 Close-up of Crack from Fig. 8
+Fig. 10 Close-up of Crack from Fig. 9

-Fig. 10 Water Penetration at Crack from Fig's.
-8 and 9
+Fig. 11 Water Penetration at Crack from Fig's.
+9 and 10

 A similar problem can occur with fiberboard bedding if strips are placed too far in advance of the concrete placement.
 The fiberboard crushes over time, especially if it gets wet, and the panels may end up resting partially on the girders and partially on the bedding strips, once again preventing the mortar from flowing under the panels.
-Both of these problems can be alleviated using the high-density foam.
-The foam can be glued in place at the edge of the flange, and it will not crush over time so the panels stay in the proper position until placement of the concrete (see Fig. 11).
+Both of these problems have been alleviated using the high-density foam.
+The foam can be glued in place at the edge of the flange, and it will not crush over time so the panels stay in the proper position until placement of the concrete (see Fig. 12).

-Fig. 11 Foam Supports for Panels
+Fig. 12 Foam Supports for Panels

 Longitudinal cracking can occur even with proper execution of the details.
-Drying shrinkage of the concrete and the restraint provided by the girders and panels result in the formation of cracks at the re-entrant corners of the panels (see Fig. 12).
+Cracks can develop at the re-entrant corners of the panels due to drying shrinkage of the concrete and the restraint provided by the girders and panels (see Fig. 12).
 These cracks are typically small, and TxDOT has not experienced significant problems associated with these cracks.
 The cracks do seem to be more prevalent where the concrete was not designed or placed properly.
 Many projects are under tremendous pressure to speed construction, and in many cases the concrete mix is designed with extra cement to provide higher early strengths.
 This extra cement increases the water demand of the mix and the potential for shrinkage.
 Curing may also be shortened in the interest of opening a bridge to traffic.
-TxDOT currently has a research project underway looking for ways to minimize the shrinkage cracking in deck concrete through the use of supplementary cementing materials, fibers, admixtures, or modifications to the details.
+TxDOT recently completed a research project that looked for ways to minimize the shrinkage cracking in deck concrete through the use of supplementary cementing materials, fibers, admixtures, or modifications to the details.
+Research has shown that longitudinal cracks do not significantly affect the capacity of the slab.